-3.2 Site Allocations
+3.3 Site Allocations

-The site allocations within the draft Site Allocations and Development Management Polices Plan have been appraised on their own individual merits.
-From these assessments, there have been a number of trends across different settlements within the settlement hierarchy.
-These are outlined below Please note that not all settlements have been included within this summary.
-For more detailed individual impacts across all settlements, please see Annex D - Site Appraisals.
+The preferred site allocations within the Pre Submission Site Allocation and Development Management Plan have been appraised on their own individual merits.
+These are summarised below.
+For more detailed individual impacts across all settlements, please see Annexes with the prefix D - Site Appraisals.